vyadh/teamcity-deployment-dashboard/README.md

 Possible Future Features
 ------------------------

-* Finish making project and environment query work from configured values.
+* Finish: test use of project id rather than param if project key blank
-* Finish only show deployment tab if configuration is enabled at this or parent.
+* Finish: only show deployment tab if configuration is enabled at this or parent.
-* Support different project and env values when showing the dashboard at a higher level.
+* Finish: make app/ controller link same as plugin id
+* Improve config saving via success and failure messages
 * Show real-time progress by having the frontend subscribe to build changes via server-sent events.